Do not navigate away from this page or close your browser whilst your request is being processed

 Should we get married at home or abroad?

-Do you see yourself at a glorious wedding in one of the home counties, or are you after a foreign adventure?
+Do you see yourself getting married with a glorious wedding in your home town, or are you after a foreign adventure?

 This should be one of the first questions you consider.